fromjasonstuff/fromjason-eleventy/content/posts/where-have-the-websites-gone.md

 ---
-title: Where have all the websites gone?
+title: Where have all the websites gone
 sub: notebook
 date: 2024-01-08
 type: note